StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/install-from-custom-image-registry.md

 ---
-description: StackState Self-hosted
+description: Rancher Observability Self-hosted
 ---

 # Install from custom image registry

 ## Overview

-This page describes how to use a custom image registry to install StackState, the StackState Agent, Cluster Agent and kube-state-metrics.
+This page describes how to use a custom image registry to install Rancher Observability, the Rancher Observability Agent, Cluster Agent and kube-state-metrics.
 The required images are first copied and then the helm chart can then be configured to pull images using the custom registry and tag.

 ## Serve images from a different image registry